SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 1. `MyModule` : the name of the library, which will be used to create the on disk name.
 For example, on Linux, this will output a library file `libMyModule.so`, and on Mac OS X a library file `libMyModule.dylib`.
 2. `SHARED` : the type of the library, in this case a dynamic library.
-3. `MyModule.h MyModule.cpp` : all the sources need to build the library.
-The header is also listed so that it will show up in IDEs like Xcode.
+3. `MyModule.cpp` : all the sources need to build the library.

 Finally, the `target_link_libraries` command links the shared library to Falaise's `Falaise::FalaiseModule` target.
 This ensures that compilation and linking of the `MyModule` target will have the correct compiler and linking setup.
-The PUBLIC keyword means that if any other library links to `MyModule`, it must also link to `FalaiseModule` (In general, Falaise plugins should *not* link to other plugins as they are intended to be self-contained).
 The `flreconstruct` application makes a default set of libraries available, and if you require additional functionality CMake must be set up to find and use these.
 This is documented [later in this tutorial](@ref additionallibraries).

 For more detailed documentation on CMake, please refer to the [online help](https://cmake.org/cmake/help/latest/).

-To build the library, we first create a so-called *build directory* so that we can isolate the binary files from the source code.
-This can be wherever you like, but it's usually most convenient to create this alongside the directory in which the sources reside.
+To build the library, we first create a so-called *build directory* to isolate the binary files from the source code.
+This means we can very quickly delete and recreate the build without worrying about deleting the primary sources (it also helps to avoid accidental commits of local build artifacts to Git!).
+This directory can be wherever you like, but it's usually most convenient to create it alongside the directory in which the sources reside.
 In this example we have the directory
 structure: